donvoorhies/oap/README.md

 You can install this plugin via the WordPress admin panel.

-1. Download the latest zip of this repo.
+1. Download the latest zip of this repo (the latest version is always the (only) one which is available).
-2. In your WordPress admin panel, navigate to Plugins->Add New
+2. In your WordPress admin panel, navigate to Plugins->"Add New"
-3. Click Upload Plugin
+3. Click "Upload Plugin"
 4. Upload the zip file that you downloaded.
 5. Activate from from the admin-panel